![]() |

 ||||||||||||||

-When I first started keeping snakes there wasn't the choice of ready made trrariums that there is today and so I built my own terrariums from melamine with sliding glass doors.
+When I first started keeping snakes there wasn't the choice of ready made terrariums that there is today and so I built my own terrariums from melamine with sliding glass doors.
 The melamine was good at holding temperature and if you took care not to damage the surface and sealed all the edges with silicone they held up very well to moisture too.
 The one big drawback with melamine was the weight of the finished terrariums.

 Any young that I produce are kept in a rack system that has back heat supplied by heat mats covering the back wall of the rack.
 They are again controlled by Pulse Proportional thermostats and have a general temperature of 29.5C at the rear of the tubs and 27.5C at the front with no night drop.

-I change all my animals water at least a couple of times a week and disinfect all water bowels every two weeks.
-To disinfect the water bowels, feeding tongs, hooks and to clean tubs/terrariums when needed I use a product called DAX Plus.
+I change all my animals water at least a couple of times a week and disinfect all water bowls every two weeks.
+To disinfect the water bowls, feeding tongs, hooks and to clean tubs/terrariums when needed I use a product called DAX Plus.
 Research into python digestion has shown the intestines and liver grow in size by up to three times their original size after prey is swallowed.
 These organs begin to shrink in size again after the prey passes through the intestines and return to normal size within the next eight days or so after the prey has been digested. |

+For my arboreal species I aim to provide perches with plant cover above them and I find that the daily resting places of these animals vary quite frequently.
+Rather than always sitting on the highest perch as is commonly reported in many arboreal species, most of my arboreal snakes choose to sit in areas that have leaf cover above them.
 This male Morelia viridis (Green tree python) uses three or four perch positions in his terrarium but almost always chooses areas of perch that are under leaf cover.
-Something new that I have been trying recently is adding backgrounds to my terrariums.
+Something that I have been trying since 2013 is adding backgrounds to my terrariums.
 I have tried to add to the terrariums usable space by incorporating shelves and hides in the background design at both the warm and cool sides of the terrarium, whilst giving the terrariums a more natural look.
 One big advantage that I have found with using a background is how easy it is to quickly increase humidity, as the background gives a much larger surface area to spray when needed.
-I've also started to use a bio active substrate and plant directly into this rather than keeping the plants in pots.
-After trying this in a couple of terrariums I changed nearly all my terrariums from bark chip substrate to bio active.
-Another scaped enclosure The bio active substrates ability to hold moisture and keep humidity levels up whilst staying dry on the surface compared to the bark chip, showed instant results with better sheds, especially with Leiopython albertisi, a very thin skinned python that can often have trouble sloughing in one piece.
-I have also noticedmore active behaviour generally in my snakes since changing substrate.

 |||||||||||||